mmis1000/vue-dnd/docs/src/guide/dropping-state.md

 Besides make the item being dragged transparent.

-You may want to give user a hint where you can drop the item.
+You may want to give users a hint about where you can drop the item.

-So we expose a few useful state to the dropping zone.
+So we expose a few useful states to the dropping zone.

 ```ts
 // const { propsItem } = useDroppable(/* ... */)